shashwatc12/learning-aws-practitioner/README.md

   > Somebody once told me: keep learning no matter what :)

   > I was studying for the AWS Cloud Practitioner Exam.
-Here is my studying path that I designed and followed to pass the exam :)
+Here is my study path that I designed and followed to pass the exam :)

 ## Recommendations